 As beauty editors, we get bombarded with a ton of new products every day (we know—tough life).
 Reviewed is a series where we report on some of the best products we’ve tried.
 Whether it’s a drugstore lipstick that lasted all day or a hand cream that saved us this winter, you’ll find all of our favorites in this column.
 Enjoy!

-If you saw our story on at-home blowout products, you know that we love a good store-bought product that'll spare our wallets from having to fork over a big chunk of change for a salon service.
+If you saw our story about at-home blowout products, you know that we love a good store-bought product that'll spare our wallets from having to fork over a big chunk of change for a salon service.
 As amazing as a professional blowout looks, it's just not always feasible, so we're welcome to easier (and less expensive options).
-Enter Revlon's One-Step Hair Dryer and Styler ($50).
+Enter Revlon's One-Step Hair Dryer and Styler ($40).

 First, I washed my hair as I normally would, then I let it air-dry a bit.
 (What can I say?
 When a new Housewives episode is on, I put all other obligations on hold.)
 Then, I clipped the top two-thirds of my hair on top of my head, plugged in the hair dryer, and went to town on my bottom section of hair.
 I started from the roots and slowly made my way down each hair section until it was dry and had a nice curve to the ends.